abhyvyth/sheet-music-composer/README.md

 Sheet Music Composition and Notation Software
 ------------------------
-My program provides users with a convenient and engaging way to compose music and witness immediate playback
+Provides users with a convenient and engaging way to compose music and witness immediate playback
 -------------------------

 1) Features